VariantSync/Vatras/src/VariantSet.lagda.md

 My bet is currently on Fin.
 On the other hand, we already have to proves done on lists (to prove completeness-by-expressiveness) and we can use the Agda stl definitions for `ANy` and `All` that are basically _OR_ and _AND_ over lists.

+Moreover, the have to ensure that variant subsets are non-empty in our definition of completeness (which currently allows for empty subsets).
+A variability language should not be able to encode 0 variants in an expression.
+This would require an empty expression which does not make sense.

 ## Definitions